 • ESG Strategies: GW&K offers certain of its investment strategies as Environmental, Social and Governance ("ESG") strategies as listed above.
-These strategies seek to expand the investment process to further consider the environmental, social and governance impacts of an investment (e.g., nonfinancial risks that can impact an investment's long-term financial health) alongside the fundamental analysis of quantitative and qualitative characteristics of an investment, taking into account applicable economic, industry, or other external considerations to try to determine its intrinsic value.
-GW&K's ESG strategies also utilize analysis of ESG factors based on engagement with the issuers in which the strategy invests and analysis of third-party or proprietary ESG ratings, as applicable.
+These strategies seek to expand the investment process to further consider the environmental, social and governance and sustainability impacts on an investment that can impact an investment's long-term financial health.
+These considerations are reviewed alongside the fundamental analysis of quantitative and qualitative characteristics of an investment, taking into account applicable economic, industry, or other external considerations to try to determine its intrinsic value.
+GW&K's ESG strategies also utilize analysis of ESG factors based on engagement with the issuers in which the strategy invests and analysis of third-party data or proprietary ESG ratings, as applicable.
 See "ESG Considerations" below in this Item 8.